Halcyon

 Lacquer as a 3D Filament

 Raw lac, harvested from lac insects living on forest trees, was reimagined into a bio-composite.
-Through hundreds of iterative tests, I developed a formula combining lacquer and beeswax, where beeswax provided ductility, enabling the composite to be extruded into 1.5mm filament compatible with FDM printers.
+Through hundreds of iterative tests, I developed a formula combining lacquer and other composites that provided ductility, enabling the composite to be extruded into 1.5mm filament compatible with FDM printers.

 Temperature Study